Bradford Divorce Lawyer for Custody, Support, and Property Division

 The Divorce Process in Bradford, ON

 Ontario divorces require one year of separation or grounds like adultery or cruelty.
-Choosing between joint or sole filing changes your court fees and how long your case takes.
-We explain which filing option suits your circumstances, prepare your documents, and provide the date your divorce becomes final.
+Choosing between joint or sole filing changes court fees and case duration.
+We explain which filing option suits specific circumstances, prepare documents, and provide the date divorces become final.
 Learn more about the divorce process

 Financial Matters in Divorce That We Assist With